-The new Group Plan was adopted on 19 June 2018.
-The statutory review of the Plan is due in 2023.
-The new Group Plan is to be amended in due course by incorporation of an additional section on strategic recovery.
-This work on strategy recovery arises from a new requirement under the CDEM Act.
-The Annual Report was presented to the CEG and Group meetings in August-September.
-Related work projects arising from the new Group Plan are being implemented, including receipt and adoption of a review of TA responsibilities and functions, a stocktake of hazards and risks research undertaken for the Taranaki region, a stocktake of regional readiness and risk reduction, risk and hazard identification workshops, and a CDEM Group strategy, vision and priorities adopted.
+The new Group Plan was adopted in June 2018.
+The next statutory review of the Plan is due in 2023.
+Work on strategy recovery in Taranaki is continuing, arising from a new requirement under the CDEM Act to include this element within group plans.
+The Annual Report for 2017/2018 was presented to the CEG and Group meetings in August-September.
+Related work projects arising from the new Group Plan are being implemented, including receipt and adoption of a review of TA responsibilities and functions, a stocktake of hazards and risks research undertaken for the Taranaki region, a stocktake of regional readiness and risk reduction, risk and hazard identification workshops.
+A CDEM Group strategy, vision and priorities have been adopted.